cfdonmez/OWISAC_PRISMA_Review/README.md

 - **Synthesis Approach:** Thematic synthesis mapped to the project’s **five technical pillars** (WD-JD, RC-PR-T, BN-RIS, RPB-Kol, HW-Q/CTRL).
 Mini meta-analyses are run only on homogeneous subsets; heterogeneous results are aggregated narratively with vote-counting of effect direction.
 - **Reproducibility:** All analysis scripts live under `/scripts/analysis/` and regenerate tables/figures from `included_studies.csv`.
 Versioned queries live in `/protocol/search_strategy.md`.
 - **Validation:** Run `python scripts/analysis/validate_included_studies.py data/included_studies.csv` before commits.
+- **Mapping to Manuscript Sections.** Each included record is mapped to a manuscript section via `/docs/review_structure.md` (e.g., OPA → Section 3.1; RIS → Section 3.2; NLoS-Turb → Section 4.1).
+The mapping file is versioned and updated with each extraction/QA cycle.

 <a id="data-items"></a>
 ## Data Items & Extraction